UNDAUNTED ROSES

 An emergency mission to rescue her brother Liam sends Ireland's Princess Talty

-and her warrior companions, Breda and Pauline, to an 11th century Ireland.
+and her warrior companions, Breda and Pauline,

 They travel with newfound friends to the home of Leesha Ni Lorcan, Trainer of Warriors,